-I offer fractional, outsourced Chief Legal Officer services to start-ups starting at $999 per month.
+I offer fractional, outsourced Chief Legal Officer services to start-ups starting at under $1,000 per month.
 The CLO is a relatively recent addition in the C-suite.
 CLOs, as compared with General Counsels (GCs), are expected to have a deeper understanding of business processes and strategy.

 CLOs help companies craft a strategic, long-term plan to tackle not only operations and growth (primarily, but not exclusively, from a legal standpoint), but also policy, risk management, crisis management, and creative problem solving.